ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 make
 {% endhighlight %}

-we got some errors but we can see that objdump has been built successfully and that is what we want so it does not matter.
+We got some errors but we can see that objdump has been built successfully and that is what we want so it does not matter.

 BUT! we will have some issues that there is no debugging information because it is considered something new so we want to add them.

-so we rebuild it with DWARF 2
+So, we rebuild it with DWARF 2.
 {% highlight bash %}
 make clean
 {% endhighlight %}